nyorain/vil/docs/design.md

 	- unrelated from all of this we might not want to allow multiple parallel in-flight gui submissions anyways, automatically solving the above problem.
 But not sure about it, have to see.
+	- once again a bit tricky: if any of the pending application submissions is hooked by us and writes an image copy we are reading, we have to chain them via semaphore (if not on same queue)

 When application destroys a resource:
 - check all pending gui submissions and make sure that all submissions